Ghostkeeper/Luna/plugins/configuration/configurationtype/implement.rst

 Returns the number of configuration items in this configuration type.

+This should not count any sub-items within these configuration items.
+In other words, it should not count descendants but just children.

 If this is not implemented, the length is automatically obtained by iterating over the configuration items.
 This may be inefficient, so providing this method can improve performance.

 - Return: The number of configuration items in this configuration type.